OutSystems/cloud-connector/README.md

 ![Secure gateways diagram](images/secure-gateways-diag.png "Secure gateways diagram")

-You see how to create a tunnel to the endpoints as in the example private customer on-premises data center in the **Usage** section below.
+You see how to create a tunnel to the endpoints as in the example private customer on-premises data center in the [Usage](#usage) section.

 ## 2. <a name="install"></a> Install <small><sup>[Top ▲](#table-of-contents)</sup></small>